 Fire departments should be notified that stairwells be checked first.
-Other handicapped persons should be assisted by student’s faculty or staff.
+Other handicapped persons should be assisted by the student’s faculty or staff.

 B. Residential Occupancies — Dormitories, Lodges, Etc.

-Residential facilities demonstrate the greatest need for adequate and effective fire exit awareness due to the potential loss of life in what often are high rise structures.
+Residential facilities demonstrate the greatest need for adequate and effective fire exit awareness due to the potential loss of life in what often are high-rise structures.
 Fire exit drills in dormitories must be performed once per year at a minimum.

 Because of the nature of the occupancy, it is usually the case that additional drills are performed due to false alarms.

 A major concern in dormitory fire drills is the resistance of residents to evacuate the building in the event of a drill.
 This problem may be alleviated by contacting the city attorney to determine what type of citation may be applied (i.e., disorderly conduct).

 Citations may then be issued during the fire drill by the fire department or other officials to achieve cooperation.
 Resident assistants and other employees must take responsibility for the complete and orderly evacuation of the building.
 Education and awareness are key components of an effective fire evacuation program.